yodrew/darkroomretreat/manuscript/hygiene.md

 - fasting
 - darkness

 The benefits of profound rest accumulate day by day.
 If interrupted, some healing processes must start over.
-A good night's sleep, even several in a row, are simply not enough to recover from what really ails us.
+One good night's sleep, or several in a row, are simply not enough to recover from what really ails us.
 We must bring retreats into our lives in a serious way to get the profound rest needed for healing.

 ## history {#history}